-We depend heavily on the success of our lead product candidate, AKB-9778.
-Even if we obtain favorable clinical results, we may not be able to obtain regulatory approval for, or successfully commercialize, AKB-9778.
+We depend heavily on the success of our lead product candidate, razuprotafib.
+Even if we obtain favorable clinical results, we may not be able to obtain regulatory approval for, or successfully commercialize, razuprotafib.

-We rely on our lead product candidate, AKB-9778, and our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
-In March 2019, we announced top line results of the Phase 2b clinical trial for AKB-9778 in the treatment of non-proliferative diabetic retinopathy.
-While we believed AKB-9778 had the potential to slow down or possibly reverse retinal vascular changes caused by diabetes, the subcutaneous administration of AKB-9778 twice daily did not meet the study's primary endpoint of the percentage of patients with an improvement of two or more steps in diabetic retinopathy severity score (DRSS) in the study eye, compared to placebo.
-In June 2019, we initiated a Phase 1b clinical trial for our lead product candidate, AKB-9778, for a topical drop formulation to treat open angle glaucoma and ocular hypertension.
+We rely on our lead product candidate, razuprotafib, and our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
+In March 2019, we announced topline results of the Phase 2b clinical trial for razuprotafib in the treatment of non-proliferative diabetic retinopathy.
+While we believed razuprotafib had the potential to slow down or possibly reverse retinal vascular changes caused by diabetes, the subcutaneous administration of razuprotafib twice daily did not meet the study's primary endpoint of the percentage of patients with an improvement of two or more steps in diabetic retinopathy severity score (DRSS) in the study eye, compared to placebo.
+In June 2019, we initiated a Phase 1b clinical trial for our lead product candidate, razuprotafib, for a topical drop formulation to treat open angle glaucoma and ocular hypertension.
 In October 2019, we announced interim results from its Phase 1b clinical trial.
-The unmasked interim analysis, limited to the first three cohorts, shows the topical ocular administration of AKB-9778 was well tolerated.
-Compared to placebo, there was a dose dependent increase in minimal to mild conjunctival hyperemia with AKB-9778, which was transient and generally considered non-adverse, and a time and dose dependent reduction IOP that, in the highest QD dose cohort peaked at 4 hours post-dose and was sustained through eight hours on day 7, returning to baseline levels at 24 hours post-dose.
+The unmasked interim analysis, limited to the first three cohorts, shows the topical ocular administration of razuprotafib was well tolerated.
+Compared to placebo, there was a dose dependent increase in minimal to mild conjunctival hyperemia with razuprotafib, which was transient and generally considered non-adverse, and a time and dose dependent reduction IOP that, in the highest QD dose cohort peaked at 4 hours post-dose and was sustained through eight hours on day 7, returning to baseline levels at 24 hours post-dose.
 Based on these data, a cohort of up to 36 patients with OHT/OAG (hypertensive eyes) was added to the ongoing study to assess safety and pilot efficacy in the target patient population, and results were announced in January 2020.
 These results showed statistically significant decreases in IOP on Day 1 and Day 7 compared to prostaglandin alone.
-When compared to placebo, AKB-9778 plus prostaglandin produced a statistically significant decrease in IOP versus prostaglandin alone on Day 7.
-Topical ocular administration of AKB-9778 was well-tolerated over seven days, with 21.9% of subjects experiencing hyperemia compared with 9.1% of subjects in the prostaglandin alone arm.
-Based on the preclinical proof of concept and the results of the Phase 1b trial showing a reduction in IOP in patients with OHT and OAG, we are planning to further advance the glaucoma program into a Phase 2 clinical trial.
-We expect to initiate our Phase 2 clinical trial in the third quarter of 2020 with results expected in the first quarter of 2021, subject to potential delays in subject enrollment and study completion due to the COVID-19 pandemic.
+When compared to placebo, razuprotafib plus prostaglandin produced a statistically significant decrease in IOP versus prostaglandin alone on Day 7.
+Topical ocular administration of razuprotafib was well-tolerated over seven days, with 21.9% of subjects experiencing hyperemia compared with 9.1% of subjects in the prostaglandin alone arm.
+Based on the preclinical proof of concept and the results of the Phase 1b trial showing a reduction in IOP in patients with OHT and OAG, we initiated our Phase 2 clinical trial in June 2020 and expect results in the fourth quarter of 2020, subject to potential delays in subject enrollment and study completion, including due to the COVID-19 pandemic.